ADHD animal models with unknown dopamine alteration

 3.13.
 Wheelrunning mouse

-Mice bred by selection of those animals with a higher voluntary use of the running wheel showed:3637
+Mice that were bred by selecting those animals with a higher voluntary use of the running wheel:3738

 -